 5 Signs Your Security Log Management Software Needs an Upgrade

-What is Security Log Management Software and Why it Matters?
+What is Security Log Management Software?
+Why it Matters for SOC Operations

 Log tools are only useful if they surface the right signals.
 But outdated security log management software often lacks the ability to correlate logs across systems, detect anomalies, or highlight suspicious behavior in real time.